Croix-de-Feu: Continuing debate

 Historians have argued that the Croix-de-Feu were a distinctly-French variant of the European fascist movement.
 If the uniformed rightist "Leagues" of the 1930s did not develop into classical Fascism, it was because they represented a shading from conservative right-wing nationalism to extremist fascism, in membership and ideology, distinctive to French inter-war society.

 Most contemporary French historians (René Rémond, Pierre Milza and François Sirinelli in particular) do not classify the 1930s "leagues" as a native "French Fascism", particularly the Croix-de-Feu.
-The organisation is described by Rémond as completely secret in aims with an ideology "As vague as possible."
+The organisation is described by Rémond as completely secretive about its aims with an ideology kept "as vague as possible."
 Rémond, the most famous and influential of these postwar historians, distinguishes "Reaction" and the far right from "revolutionary" fascism as an import into France which had few takers.
 In the 1968 third edition of "La droite en France", his major work he defines fascism in Europe as a revolt of the declassés, a movement of those on half-pay, civilian and military.
 Everywhere it came to power through social upheavals....
 Although with a handful of fascists [in 1930s France], there was a minority of reactionaries and a great majority of conservatives.Amongst these he places much smaller groups like the Faisceau, a tiny minority compared with the Croix-de-Feu, whose membership peaked at over a million.